Skip to main content

 If you believe you or your family may have experienced unusual environmental exposure or related health symptoms, you may be eligible to have your situation reviewed by our legal and scientific team.
 Each case will be evaluated based on available evidence, medical documentation, and applicable law.

-The GeoFight is an initiative of 4GFC, a registered 501(c)(3) nonprofit organization.
+All donations are managed and run through the fiscal sponsor of the GeoFight, called Greater Chicago Affordable Legal Services, NFP, with EIN number 33-3468109.
 Health information on this page is sourced from publicly available government toxicological profiles (ATSDR, U.S. EPA, CDC/NIOSH) and peer-reviewed scientific literature cited above.
 This content is for educational and informational purposes only.
 It does not constitute medical advice, diagnosis, or treatment.
 Always seek the advice of a qualified health provider with any questions regarding a medical condition.
 Contact or submission of information does not create an attorney-client relationship.
 Donations are tax-deductible to the extent permitted by law.